 Deep fried sweet dough that is sprinkled with sugar—what could be a better sweet treat?
 Churros were brought from Spain but Mexicans took to them readily, and you probably will too.
 Just make sure they’re fresh: stale churros can be rubbery and disappointing as opposed to the glory that is a fresh churro.

-Mexican drinks & cocktails
+More than Mexican food: drinks & cocktails

 Aguas frescas are relatively healthy, it’s made by blending fresh fruit with lime juice, a little sweetener, and water.
 It’s an unfiltered drink, so all the antioxidants from the fruit aren’t removed.
 Fruit used includes cucumber, strawberries, cantaloupe, pineapple, honeydew melon, and sometimes it features cereals, seeds, or flowers.

 There’s more to Mexican cocktails than the margarita!
 Of course, the Classic Margarita is a thing of beauty (as are its endless variations).
 But if you’re looking for other options for Mexican drinks: there are so many to try!
 Make sure to have a big bottle of tequila at your hand though.